We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.

 To finish out our list, we would like to present a talk by Achenyo Idachaba, an African woman who has managed to transform the havoc of the water hyacinth into a prospering business.
 Who could imagine that this symbol of dashed hopes in Nigeria, when handled properly, could become a source of success?
 Idachaba discovered how to turn Hyacinth flower stems into ropes, which serve as adornment for many products.

 Assuming that you’ve actually watched these inspiring business leaders share their experiences, you’re probably now wondering if there is such a thing as an automated project management solution that complements these successful leadership techniques.
-As a matter of fact there is; we’re pleased to announce the release of our Epicflow project management software for dynamic project environments!
-Epicflow was specifically designed to reduce overload, reduce overhead, and set priorities, thus simplifying project planning, and it can be adjusted to support the philosophies of each of the above-mentioned speakers.
-The Epicflow project planning tool provides excellent visibility over multiple projects, letting you easily see where bottlenecks form due to lack of resources.
+As a matter of fact, there is: Epicflow is multi-project resource management software for dynamic environments where multiple projects are running simultaneously.
+Epicflow was specifically designed to reduce overload, overhead, and set the right priorities, thus simplifying project planning and increasing the efficiency of project work.
+What is more, the Epicflow resource planning tool provides you with excellent visibility into multiple projects, letting you easily see where bottlenecks are going to appear due to a lack of resources or their improper workload.

-• gives your teams control over their workloads regardless of their location with a convenient mobile application.
+• It gives your teams control over their workloads regardless of their location with a convenient mobile application.

-• is calendar-friendly, helping businesses increase due date performance, and includes a feature that predicts the impact of additional projects on your existing pipeline.
+• Epicflow is calendar-friendly, helping businesses increase due date performance, and includes a feature that predicts the impact of additional projects on your existing pipeline.